-- 75 Mutual entities exist in different forms in Europe and not all of those entities apply IFRS Standards in their financial reporting, although some have listed debt instruments where IFRS is required for financial statements.
-There is no definition of a mutual entity in European law.9 Van Hulle describes them, referring to a definition of the International Association of Insurance Supervisors, as follows: "Mutual insurance undertakings have the specific characteristics that they are collectively and indivisibly owned by their member-policyholders."10 - 76 The Association of Mutual Insurers and Insurance Cooperatives in Europe states that "the fundamental distinguishing feature of mutual and cooperative insurers, setting them apart from listed insurance companies, is that they operate for the benefit of their members/policyholders rather than for the benefit of external investors."11 - 77 Therefore, a fundamental difference between mutual entities and other corporate insurers is that the net return generated for mutual entities is accrued to the policyholders rather than the shareholders.
-Also, for corporate insurers, the risk is borne by shareholders as they take the first loss.
-Mutual entities may also have differences with respect to the contractual relationship between the policyholders/shareholders and the entity, as well as the role and set-up of collective buffer funds, and bonus allocation.
+- Mutual entities exist in different forms in Europe and not all of those entities apply IFRS Standards in their financial reporting, although some have listed debt instruments where IFRS is required for financial statements.
+There is no definition of a mutual entity in European law.11 Van Hulle describes them, referring to a definition of the International Association of Insurance Supervisors, as follows: "Mutual insurance undertakings have the specific characteristics that they are collectively and indivisibly owned by their member-policyholders."
+12 - The Association of Mutual Insurers and Insurance Cooperatives in Europe states that "the fundamental distinguishing feature of mutual and cooperative insurers, setting them apart from listed insurance companies, is that they operate for the benefit of their members/policyholders rather than for the benefit of external investors."13 - 77 Therefore, a fundamental difference between mutual entities and other corporate insurers is that the net return generated for mutual entities is accrued to the

-9 Directive 2009-138/EC of the European Parliament and of the Council of 25 November 2009 on the taking-up and pursuit of the business of Insurance and Reinsurance (Solvency II) provides, in Annex III, a list of the legal forms of undertakings under the scope of this Directive, that includes Mutuals.
+11 Directive 2009-138/EC of the European Parliament and of the Council of 25 November 2009 on the taking-up and pursuit of the business of Insurance and Reinsurance (Solvency II) provides, in Annex III, a list of the legal forms of undertakings under the scope of this Directive, that includes Mutuals.

-10 Karel van Hulle, Solvency Requirements for EU Insurers - Solvency II is good for you, 2019.
+12 Karel van Hulle, Solvency Requirements for EU Insurers - Solvency II is good for you, 2019.

-11 AMICE/ICMIF, Facts and figures: Mutual and cooperative insurance in Europe Vol 2, May 2018.
+13 AMICE/ICMIF, Facts and figures: Mutual and cooperative insurance in Europe Vol 2, May 2018.